Father Sebastian Englert Anthropological Museum: Collections

 The museum collection contains approximately 15,000 objects.
 These include items collected by Sebastian Englert, as well as the archives of decades of archaeological investigation.
 Archaeological material also includes human remains from excavations on the island.
 The museum houses the only female mo‘ai, as well as one of the coral eyes that were placed in the mo‘ai.
 There are obsidian stone tools, wood statuettes, ancient fish hooks, as well as a photographic collection and archives of traditional music.
 The museum also includes displays of rongorongo glyphs.

 Natural science collections are also part of the work of the museum.
 One significant aspect of the zoological collections are the bones of cetaceans there, including two blue whale vertebra.

 The William Mulloy Library forms part of museum and is an extensive collection of scientific literature about the island.

 Objects in overseas collections

-Due legacies of colonial extraction from Rapa Nui, as well as the work of international researchers on the island, objects that are culturally significant are held in museums around the world.
+Due to legacies of colonial extraction from Rapa Nui, as well as the work of international researchers on the island, objects that are culturally significant are held in museums around the world.
 The University of Wyoming Art Museum holds a collection that was constituted by William Mulloy Jr., who was a former anthropologist at the university.
 It comprises 180 small sculptures carved from a variety of materials, including volcanic rock, stone and wood.
 There are over 70 mo'ai in overseas collections, including at the British Museum, Smithsonian Institution's National Museum of Natural History, and other institutions.